coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

-**Benefit:** This ability works like the *animal growth* spell, except that it can affect up to one creature of the specified type per divine rank each day, all of which must be within the deity's line of sight when first affected.
+**Benefit:** This ability works like the *animal growth* spell, except that it can affect up to one creature of the specified type per divine rank each day, all of which must be within the deity’s line of sight when first affected.
 The effect lasts one day.

 **Notes:** A deity can have this ability multiple times, choosing a